Create a new environment for the simstack client:

 If you want to use your installed simstack client, just open a shell and type:

-conda activate simstack
+micromamba activate simstack

 # and run simstack: